kiminus/cse15l-lab-reports/Lab Report 1/lab-report-1.md

 your terminal should look like this:

 ![Untitled](<Lab Report 1 sources/Untitled%203.png>)
+- the `ls` means to list all files
+   - `-l` means list one file per line
+   - `-a` means all files
+   - `-t` means sort by modification time
+- so the command means: list all files in the current directory by the modification time, and list one file per line
 ### Example 2: copy file to remote server (_REMOTE CONNECTING_)

 copy the file `HW1.pdf` located at the `~/downloads` folder to the